TrendingTechnology/larua/README.md

 - Ability to set your own publication icon and publication logo.
 - Set cover- and featured-post images for tags, author and single post pages.
 - Navigation configurable via navigation-section in Ghost panel.
-- Responsive sidebar with Recent posts, Most used tags and Related posts which shows up on high-res (tablet+) displays.
 - Author section at the bottom of each post includes avatar and user bio.
+- Shows related posts (by primary tag) below a post.
-- Set social media links through Ghost settings panel (they will show in the footer)
+- Set social media links through Ghost settings panel (they will show in the header)
 - Translation support!
 - Custom AMP, tag, author and error page designs.